 Senior Vice President for Government Relations and Strategy

-Toby also serves on the Board of Advisors of FDD’s Center on Economic and Financial Power (CEFP).
+Toby also serves on the Board of Advisors of FDD’s Center on Economic and Financial Power.
 Her research focus includes tracking Iran’s global threat network and identifying points of leverage to counter Iran’s malign activities.
 She has written extensively on Iran’s role in the 1994 bombing of the AMIA Jewish community center in Buenos Aires, Argentina, a case whose investigation and subsequent developments continue to be important for policymakers and law enforcement.

-Toby previously served as spokesperson and director of media relations for a leading foreign policy organization for 14 years and director of a press association for 12 subsequent years.
-Before joining FDD full time, she was founder and president of The Dershowitz Group, a public affairs and strategic communications firm.
+Toby previously served as spokesperson and director of media relations for a leading foreign policy organization for 14 years and as director of a press association for 12 subsequent years.
+Before joining FDD full time, she was the founder and president of The Dershowitz Group, a public affairs and strategic communications firm.

 Toby spent a year of academic study in Cairo, Egypt, and is conversational in Arabic, Hebrew, and Spanish.